Baseball-Cleveland team to change name to Guardians from Indians | Sports-Games

 "Therefore, we wanted a name that strongly represents the pride, resiliency and loyalty of Clevelanders."
 The National Football League's Washington team decided last July to retire its Redskins name and logo, which it has used since 1933 and which had long been criticized as racist by Native Americans.

-Cleveland's Major League Baseball team said on Friday it will change its name to the Guardians from the Indians following the 2021 season, after having promised to give up a name that Native Americans view as disparaging.
+Cleveland's Major League Baseball team said on Friday it will change its name to the Guardians from the Indians following the 2021 season, drawing praise from Native American groups who had long viewed the old name as disparaging.
 The team, known as the Indians since 1915, began considering a possible name change in mid-2020 and selected Guardians from a list of 1,198 options that were narrowed down through 14 rounds of vetting.

 "We acknowledge the name change will be difficult for many of us, and the transition will take time," team owner Paul Dolan said in a letter to the club's fans.
 "It is our hope and belief this change will divert us from a divisive path, and instead steer us towards a future where our fans, city and region are all united as Cleveland Guardians."